armandofox/armandofox.github.io/_pages/music-theater/1p-lacage.md

 the most emotionally charged Act 1 finales in the literature:

 <blockquote>
-I am what I am, I don't want praise, I don't want pity...<br/>
+I am what I am, I don't want praise, I don't want pity.<br/>
 I bang my own drum...Some think it's noise...I think it's pretty!<br/>
 It's my world, that I want to have a little pride in.<br/>
-My world---and it's not a place I have to hide in!<br/>
+My world&#8212;and it's not a place I have to hide in!<br/>
 </blockquote>

-Zaza moves from self-pity to anger and ultimately to pride and defiance, _demanding_ that the world accept her for who she is:
+Zaza/Albin moves from self-pity to anger and ultimately to pride and defiance, _demanding_ that the world accept her just as she is:

 <blockquote>
-Life's not worth a damn till you can say, "Hey world, I am what I am!"
+Life's not worth a damn till you can say:<br/>
+"Hey world, I am what I am!"
 </blockquote>

 _I Am What I Am_ is significant because most of Albin's solo numbers